model-railroad/sdb/README.md

 Requirements:

 - An embedded [ESP32](https://www.espressif.com/en/products/socs/esp32) board.
-- Sensors (Time-of-Flight sensor, camera).
+- Sensors (Time-of-Flight, infrared, camera).
 - A [JMRI](https://www.jmri.org/) server with JSON or MQTT.
 - A Wifi network to communicate with JMRI.